Complementary and Alternative Healing University Home 現代 中藥辭典

 (III) Tantric Buddhism

 Western scholars consider Tantric Buddhism as one of the Mahayana sects.
-But many lamas of the Tantric school consider Tantric Buddhism to be a separate branch of Buddhism, although vajaryanists (Tantric practitioners) also practise Mahayana.
+But many lamas of the Tantric school consider Tantric Buddhism to be a separate branch of Buddhism, although Vajaryanists (Tantric practitioners) also practise Mahayana.

 (a) Eastern Tantric Buddhism